wemake-services/wemake-vue-template/template/docs/template/testing.md

 We also run security checks on each CI step.
 We even have special `yarn test:sec` command to run these checks.

-What it does?
+What does it do?
 It queries some 3rd party database for known security issues for your dependencies.
 We use [`nsp`](https://github.com/nodesecurity/nsp) for that task.